RikkaApps/Shizuku-API/README.md

    ```
    def shizuku_version = '11.0.1'

-   // required by Shizuku and Sui
    implementation "rikka.shizuku:api:$shizuku_version"

-   // required by Shizuku
+   // add this if you want to support Shizuku
    implementation "rikka.shizuku:provider:$shizuku_version"
    ```

+   Since all root users using Shizuku will eventually switch to Sui, if your application requires root, it's better not to support Shizuku from the begining.

 2. Add `ShizukuProvider` (Shizuku only)

-   Since all root users using Shizuku will eventually switch to Sui, if your application requires root, it's better not to support Shizuku in the begining.
+   Don't add this if your app only supports Sui.

    Add to your `AndroidManifest.xml`.